IBM/ibm-licensing-operator/README.md

 echo ${GLOBAL_CATALOG_NAMESPACE}
 ```

-Then if you have global catalog namespace set you can create the Operator Source by using this command:
+c.
+When you have the `global catalog namespace` set, you can create the Operator Source by using the following command:

 ```yaml
 cat <<EOF | kubectl apply -f -